 Choose the eyedropper tool and click on the parent object.

 You can choose to carry on the same process by double-clicking on the eye dropper tool in InDesign.
 An options box appears with various selection and de-selection options.

-If your document is overwhelming with a heavy load of images, text, frames and all sort of objects on top of each other, it is surely a tough job for you to manage them all while designing.
-With the help of stacked frames feature, you can move through the whole bunch of objects one by one at a time.
+If your document is overwhelming with a heavy load of images, text, frames, and all sorts of objects on top of each other, it is surely a tough job for you to manage them all while designing.
+With the help of the stacked frames feature, you can move through the whole bunch of objects one by one at a time.

-To use the stacked frame feature, hold ctrl/cmd and click on the top most object you want to start the selection.
-Hold the mouse bottom until Adobe InDesign digs deep its way to select the last object which you need.
+To use the stacked frame feature, hold ctrl/cmd, and click on the top most object you want to start the selection.
+Hold the mouse bottom until Adobe InDesign digs deep to select the last object you need.

-Another way to take a look at the final document is achieved by press and hold the Preview icon in the toolbar.
-It displays multiple preview modes including slug, bleed and new presentation mode.
+Another way to look at the final document is by the press and hold the Preview icon in the toolbar.
+It displays multiple preview modes, including slug, bleed, and new presentation mode.

-InDesign is huge software with a numerous number of options that can come handy to designers and layout artists from diverse industries.
+InDesign is a huge software with numerous options that can come in handy to designers and layout artists from diverse industries.
 The article intends to present some of the easiest and effective tools that will come to use for as many professionals as possible.
 We hope the set of features discussed will let you explore more possibilities out of InDesign.